ToasterF16/5mRealLocations/Readme.txt

 All streets are matching the LA Revo Road signs as well as real life orientation and location.

+streets.json is a required file for some helicam scripts with location display.

+The map ressource is a simple map with all new street names, the PLD ressources changes the displayed in-game names.

 To Do:
 LAPD / FIB and similar acronyms
 Blaine County